rundeck/rundeck/docs/en/api/rundeck-api.md

 * `asUser` : specifies a username identifying the user who aborted the execution.
 Requires `runAs` permission.

+Result:

-Result:  The result will contain a `success/message` element will contain a descriptive message.
+`Content-Type: application/xml`: The result will contain a `success/message` element will contain a descriptive message.
 The status of the abort action will be included as an element:

 ~~~~~~~~~~ {.xml}
     <abort status="[abort-state]">